geonetwork/core-doc-sources/eng/users/source/quickstartguide/metadata_concepts/index.rst

 Metadata profiles
 -----------------

-GeoNetwork supports multiple metadata profiles.
-Profiles can take the form of *Templates* that you can create using the metadata editor.
-Using the Advanced view of the editor, virtually all of the metadata elements are accessible to the user.
+A metadata profile is an adaptation of a metadata standard to suit the needs of a community.
+For example, the ANZLIC profile is an adaptation of the ISO19115/19139 metadata standard for Australian and New Zealand communities.
+A metadata profile could be implemented as:

+- a specific metadata *template* that restricts the fields/elements a user can see with a set of validation rules to check compliance
+- all of the above plus new fields/elements to capture concepts that aren't in the basic metadata standard

-Support for extensions to a metadata standard can also be achieved relatively quick by an experienced XML/XSL software engineer.
+Building a metadata profile is described in the Schema Plugins section of the GeoNetwork Developers Manual.
+Using this guide and the GeoNetwork schema plugin capability, a profile can be built by an experienced XML/XSL software engineer.

 Transition between metadata standards
 -------------------------------------